 Pancreatic enzyme supplementation may reduce chronic pain by suppressing the release of cholecystokinin from the duodenum, thereby reducing the secretion of pancreatic enzymes.
 Enzyme therapy is more likely to be successful in patients with less advanced disease, in women, and in patients with idiopathic pancreatitis than in patients with alcoholic pancreatitis.
 Although enzyme therapy is often tried because of its safety and minimal adverse effects, it may not provide substantial benefit in improving pain.

 Often these measures do not relieve pain, requiring increased amounts of opioids, which increases the risk of addiction.
-Adjunctive pain drugs, such as tricyclic antidepressants, gabapentin, pregabalin, and SSRIs, have been used alone or combined with opioids to manage chronic pain; results are variable.
+Adjunctive pain drugs, such as tricyclic antidepressants, gabapentin, pregabalin, and selective serotonin reuptake inhibitors, have been used alone or combined with opioids to manage chronic pain; results are variable.
 Drug treatment of pain in chronic pancreatitis is often unsatisfactory.

 Other treatment modalities include endoscopic therapy, lithotripsy, celiac plexus nerve block, and surgery.

 Endoscopic therapy is aimed at decompressing a pancreatic duct obstructed by stricture, stones, or both and may provide pain relief in carefully selected patients with appropriate ductal anatomy.
-If there is significant stricture at the papilla or distal pancreatic duct, ERCP with sphincterotomy, stent placement, or dilation may be effective.
+If there is significant stricture at the papilla or distal pancreatic duct, endoscopic retrograde cholangiopancreatography (ERCP) with sphincterotomy, stent placement, or dilation may be effective.
 Pseudocysts can cause chronic pain.
 Some pseudocysts can be drained endoscopically.

 Lithotripsy (extracorporeal shock wave lithotripsy or intraductal lithotripsy) is usually need to treat large or impacted pancreatic stones.